Policy briefings

 Policy Briefing #29 (v1) focuses on the flexibility allowed to Member States to define permanent grassland to “include other species such as trees and/or shrubs which produce animal feed”.
 This option has not been selected by 15 administrations (AT, BE-F, CZ, DK, EE, HU, HR, LT, LU, LV, MT, NL,...

-Policy Briefing #27 (v2) notes Agroforestry is mentioned in the Adaptation Strategy or Adaptation Plan of ONLY 11 Member States.
-This is despite extensive scientific literature on using agroforestry systems to help adapt agriculture and forestry to climate change.
-There is also a FAO guide on how to include both...
+Policy Briefing #27 (v2) noted that Agroforestry was mentioned in the Adaptation Strategy or Adaptation Plan of ONLY 11 Member States, despite extensive scientific literature on using agroforestry systems to help adapt agriculture and forestry to climate change.
+There is also a FAO guide on how to include both forestry...

 Policy Briefing #26 is a contribution to the DG CLIMA consultation on 2040 climate targets.
 It suggests that, if the EU's target of 3 billion additional trees by 2030 were planted in agroforestry systems at the density of 150 (50-400) trees/ha, with 1 million ha planted each year to 2050,...